kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/07 - Holy Thursday.md

 - After the washing:
 	- [[Washing Assistant]] 1 takes the Basin and Ewer, [[Washing Assistant]] 2 takes the towels.
 	- All form up and reverence the [[Crossing Altar]], then enter the [[Sanctuary]].
-		- #liturgy-todo what does this mean?
+		- What does this mean? #liturgy-todo
 	- [[Washing Assistant]]s 1 and 2 return the Basin, Ewer, and towels.
 	- [[Acolyte|Acolytes]] 1 and 2 [[Lavabo]] the [[Celebrant]] at his seat[^foot_lavabo_creed].
 	- [[Washing Assistant]]s help the [[Celebrant]] remove his Apron, stow it, retrieve the [[Chasuble]], and help [[Celebrant]] don it after the [[Lavabo]].